squats for elderly

 Can I do squats/workouts at home?

-chair squats for seniors
+Chair squats for seniors

 What muscles are worked during the squat?

-In the case of the squat the quads, the glutes and the hamstrings and the major muscles being worked.
+are all working during the movement.
 These 3 muscles account for a huge proportion of lower body musculature.
 Having all 3 of these muscle groups nice and strong will give you great mobility and confidence.

 squats for elderly - muscles worked during squat

 The simple answer is no!
 Squats are NOT bad for older people.
-On the contrary, they are generally very very good for older people to do.
+On the contrary, they are generally very good for older people to do.
 As I've already talked about, squats simulate probably the most common movement pattern we do everyday.
 To say squats are bad is a bit like saying, standing up and sitting down is bad.
 It's ridiculous!

 Squats can be challenging, especially if you are quite frail or have arthritis.
 However, its fine use modifications and aids to assist with your squatting.